What is the current status of this program?

 How can I access the money?

 Funding for FY2024 was a combined allocation of FY 2024, 2025, and 2026.
 Up to $607 million was available for community planning, capital construction, and technical assistance.
 The Reconnecting Communities Institute provided technical assistance for applications.
-The Department prioritized grant funding applications that demonstrate the following characteristics:
+The Department prioritized grant funding applications that demonstrated the following characteristics:

 • Equity and Justice40 (i.e., will benefit economically disadvantaged communities)